-Apple’s Keynote is arguably just an updated and polished PowerPoint.
-It’s like a Microsoft product, which has been designed by Apple.
-True to all Apple products, it looks fantastic and creates streamlined, sleek decks.
+Keynote is essentially the Apple version of PowerPoint.
+True to most Apple products, it looks fantastic and creates streamlined, sleek decks.
 The design element is definitely at the forefront of both the software and your presentations.
 It’s a great PowerPoint alternative.

-Apple recently released a cloud version which can be accessed by any browser which is handy for those last minute alterations just before presentations!
+The cloud version which can be accessed by any browser is handy for last minute alterations.

-Keynote’s major issue is that if you’re used to using PowerPoint, whilst it does have a decluttered user interface compared to PowerPoint, it will still take you some time to get up to scratch with the features.
+Keynote’s major issue is that if you’re accustomed to using PowerPoint, it will take time to get used to the navigation and use of the tools.

 Files can be exported as either PDF and PPTX so you can build your presentation in Keynote, then present via Glisser!

-Whether you're working for a startup with no designer, or are pushed for time and want to simply focus on the content, SlideBean is a great PowerPoint alternative.
+Whether you're working for a startup with no designer, or are pushed for time and want to simply focus on the content, SlideBean can be used in place of PowerPoint.